BilledTrain380/sporttag-psa/docs/_i18n/en/user-guide/users.md

 ![change pw]({{ site.baseurl_root }}/img/user-guide/users/change-user-pw.png){: .img-fluid}

-This action will open a form to change the password from the specific user.
+This action will open a dialog to change the password from the specific user.

 ## Disable User